The Complete Chicago Bachelorette Party Guide

 Evening: Catch an improv show at The Second City, the company where comedians like Tina Fey, Steve Carell and Amy Poehler got their start.
 Don't arrive hungry—grab some pizza at Happy Camper in Old Town before the show.
 The string lights and swinging benches make for the perfect 'gram.
 If you still have energy and are looking for a more club-like vibe, make your way to The VIG.

-Where Should I Stay in Chicago for a Bachelorette Party?
+Places to Stay in Chicago for a Bachelorette Party

 LondonHouse Chicago: A posh 1920s building right on the river offering a spa, a bar, a rooftop (which is a popular nightspot) and a restaurant with amazing water views.